Rakile/deforumation/README.md

 `Deforumation 0.7.6 No more updates will be dome to this repo.
-Se new repo below! https://github.com/Rakile/DeforumationQT
+Se new repo https://github.com/Rakile/DeforumationQT
 ===============================================